reapp/new-site/source/start.md

-  new [name]  creates a directory with a new reapp-starter scaffold run         runs a reapp application with express/webpack-dev-server build       builds a reapp application to a bundle in ./build debug       use this to for opening issues!
+  new [name]  creates a directory with a new reapp-starter scaffold run         runs a reapp application with express/webpack-dev-server build       builds a reapp application to a bundle in ./build debug       use this for opening issues!
 ```

 The build and run commands take a variety of options to help ease your development, such as: